jbjorne/TEES/JariSandbox/ComplexPPI/Source/Release/readme.txt

 The program has several options.
 Options "-e" and "-r" are used to to define your training and testing files.
 The SVM uses training data to learn its classification principles, and testing data for determining the optimal regularization parameter c.
 Both files are in Interaction XML format, more information on which can be found in section 5.

 Output directory "-o" will be created if it doesn't exist.
 If you have created new parse and tokenization elements in the interaction xml files, they can be used with the "-p" and "-t" options.
-Id sets ("-i" and "-j") should use the default values, so most features will be consistent with the pre-defined models.
+Id sets ("-v" and "-w") should use the default values, so most features will be consistent with the pre-defined models.

 The three parameters to optimize can be defined with options "-x" (trigger detector c-parameter), "-y (recall booster parameter)" and "-z" (edge detector c-parameter).
 All of these take as input a comma separated list of numbers, integers in the case of "-x" and "-z" and floats for "-y".
 Determining good parameter ranges for optimization is somewhat a case of trial and error, but the provided default values should be good for most situations.
 The SVM regularization parameters, or c-parameters, can be almost anything, but for this system usually exist in the range of 10000 - 1000000.